ZZUTK/Face-Aging-CAAE/README.md

 $ tensorboard --logdir .
 ```

-After the training, you can check the folders `samples` and `test` to visualize the reconstruction and testing performance, respectively.
+After training, you can check the folders `samples` and `test` to visualize the reconstruction and testing performance, respectively.
 The following shows the reconstruction (left) and testing (right) results.
-The first row in the reconstruction results (left) are testing samples that yield the testing results (right) in age ascending order from top to bottom.
+The first row in the reconstruction results (left) are testing samples that yield the testing results (right) in the age ascending order from top to bottom.

 <p align="center">
   <img src="demo/sample.png" width="400">  <img src="demo/test.png" width="400">
 </p>

-The reconstruction loss vs. epoch is shown as follow, which was passed through a low-pass filter for visualization purposes.
-The original record is saved in the folder `summary`.
+The reconstruction loss vs. epoch is shown below, which was passed through a low-pass filter for visualization purpose.
+The original record is saved in folder `summary`.

 <p align="center">
   <img src="demo/loss_epoch.jpg" width="600">